Risk score

 Impact of exploit

 Impact defines the effect a breach or exploitation of vulnerability will have on your organization and business.
 The impact score is one of the key components in carrying out the business impact analysis (BIA) of an organization.
-Traceable provides the following factors and subfactors of impact.
+Traceable provides the following factors and sub-factors of impact.

-Sensitivity of data
+Sensitivity of response data

 Sensitive data is any type of information that is considered confidential or private and that should be protected from unauthorized access or disclosure.
 A sensitive data exploit directly impacts the business.
-Traceable categorizes sensitive data as high, critical, medium, and low.
+Traceable categorizes sensitive data as critical, high, medium, and low.

 Spatial impact

 Spatial impact regarding API exploit refers to the extent and scope of the impact that an API vulnerability or exploit can have on the systems, applications, and users that rely on the API.
 The spatial impact can be localized to a specific system or application, or it can have a wider impact across multiple systems, applications, and users.
-In Traceable, the Spatial Impact is calculated from the number of other APIs that depend on the exploited API.
+In Traceable, the spatial impact is calculated from the number of other APIs that depend on the exploited API.

 Labels